Includes Magreb Lark

 - G. c. chendoola: Foothills of southern Kashmir to east Pakistan, western and northern India and southern Nepal

-Macrorhyncha is sometimes accepted as full species Maghreb Lark.
+Subspecies macrorhyncha (and including randonii) was formerly accepted as full species Maghreb Lark.

 Open, dry country and cultivated land.
 Breeds on railway lines, harbours and industrial sites.